-- You can also consult the Postgraduate Taught Admissions Policy.
+- You can also consult the University of Glasgow Postgraduate Taught Admissions Policy

-All applicants need to indicate whether they are applying as a Programme or Partner country applicant, and must provide a Personal Statement stating why they wish to study GLOCAL.
-You can give us this information on the Scholarship Application form which is embedded in the application process.
+All applicants must indicate whether they are applying as a Programme or Partner country applicant, and must provide a personal statement (1200 words) stating why they wish to study GLOCAL.
+You can give us this information on the Scholarship Application form which is embedded in the online application process.